 In 2014, the International Cryptozoology Museum was chosen by Time Magazine as one of the “Ten Weirdest Museums in the World.”
 In 2015, the Indian Times selected us as their #1 choice of “The Most Unusual Museums in the World You Will Want to Visit.”
 In 2016, we are featured in Outside Magazine, Mysteries at the Museum (x2), The Bangor Daily News, The New York Times, The Boston Globe, Rolling Stone Magazine, CNN, The Bollard, and elsewhere.
 We have been on various radio news programs (WGAN, WPOR) regarding the giant snake cryptid sightings in Westbrook, Wessie.
 See more here.

-Late in 2017 and 2018, Loren Coleman has been on Coast to Coast AM, Paracast, Darkness Radio, Beyond Reality Radio, Dreamland, Paranormal, and many other podcasts and radio programs.
+Throughout 2017 -2020, Loren Coleman has been on Coast to Coast AM, Paracast, Darkness Radio, Beyond Reality Radio, Dreamland, Paranormal, SiriusXM, NPR, Binall’s America, and many other podcasts and radio programs.